Skip to content

 No. Returns are not accepted for model boxes or dividers.

-NWPB maintains certifications and industry affiliations that support responsible sourcing, safe manufacturing, and high‑quality production standards.
-These include:
+NWPB maintains several certifications and industry affiliations that support responsible sourcing, safe manufacturing, and high-quality production:

-Sustainable Forestry Initiative (SFI): We offer SFI‑certified material options sourced from responsibly managed forests.
+• SFI (Sustainable Forestry Initiative): Certified material options sourced from responsibly managed forests.

-Access to FSC and PEFC certifications: Available upon request for customers who require globally recognized sustainable fiber standards.
+• FSC and PEFC access: Available upon request for customers requiring globally recognized sustainable fiber standards.

-Oregon Business & Industry (OBI): Supports our involvement in regional manufacturing, workforce development, and responsible business policy.
+• Oregon Business and Industry (OBI): Supports our involvement in regional manufacturing and workforce development.

 Artwork, Printing & Prepress